Optimally weighted average derivative effects: Simulation study

 For each dataset, $\hat{\psi}$ and $\hat{\Psi}$ were estimated along with their variance and associated Wald based (95\%) confidence intervals.
 Two regression model approaches were considered, the first used generalised additive models, as implemented through the \verb|mgcv| package in R \citep{Wood2016}.
 These models use flexible spline smoothing including pairwise interaction terms.
 The second regression modelling approach used random forest learners available through the \verb|ranger| package in R \citep{Wright2017}.

-Figure \ref{sim_plot} shows empirical estimates of the empirical bias and empirical variance of $\hat{\psi}$ and $\hat{\Psi}$ scaled by $n^{1/2}$ and $n$ respectively, as well as the empirical coverage probability of a Wald based 95\% confidence-interval.
-Comparing Algorithms 1 and 2 (i.e. no sample splitting vs sample splitting) for the estimation of $\hat{\psi}$, we notice that sample splitting generally improves confidence interval coverage.
+Figure \ref{sim_plot} shows empirical estimates of the empirical bias and empirical variance of $\hat{\psi}$ and $\hat{\Psi}$ scaled by $\sqrt{n}$ and $n$ respectively, as well as the empirical coverage probability of a Wald based 95\% confidence-interval.
+Comparing Algorithms noSS and SS for the estimation of $\hat{\psi}$, we notice that sample splitting generally improves confidence interval coverage.

-Additionally, for estimation of $\psi$ the quasi-oracle approach (Algorithm B) outperforms the direct approach (Algorithm A) in terms of reduced bias, variance and improved CI coverage.
-This is achieved since the quasi-oracle approach controls the smoothness of $\hat{\lambda}(.)$ and the inverse weights $1/\hat{\beta}(.)$, whereas Algorithm A does not, leading to the possibility of extreme inverse weighting in the estimator.
-Indeed, the spurious results presented for (Algorithm A) are due to extreme negative estimates of $1/\beta(\bm{Z})$.
-On the basis of these results, we recommend Algorithm 2B for estimation of $\psi$ and Algorithm 2 for estimation of $\Psi$.
+Additionally, for estimation of $\psi$ the quasi-oracle approach (Algorithm -B) outperforms the direct approach (Algorithm -A) in terms of reduced bias, variance and improved CI coverage.
+This is achieved since the quasi-oracle approach controls the smoothness of $\hat{\lambda}$ and the inverse weights $1/\hat{\beta}$, whereas Algorithm -A does not, leading to the possibility of extreme inverse weighting in the estimator.
+Indeed, the extreme bias values presented for Algorithm -A are due to extreme negative estimates of $1/\beta(\bm{Z})$, which are corrected by the quasi-oracle estimator (Algorithm -B).
+On the basis of these results, we recommend Algorithm noSS-B for estimation of $\psi$ and Algorithm noSS for estimation of $\Psi$.